The Delicate Balance between Temperature and Gender with Reptiles in Galapagos

 Fortunately, scientific studies are currently underway in the Galapagos that will hopefully help to shed led light on how temperature variations will impact the sex demographics of Galapagos tortoises, specifically.
 Such studies would help provide a larger scale understanding of said species and will assist in developing effective conservation strategies to offset rising global temperatures.

-Book with us for the best-selling tours of Ecuador and the Galapagos Island.
+Book with us for the best-selling Galapagos islands tours.

 Published:August 29, 2017